 - Picnic Areas

 Nestled between the Porongurup and Stirling Ranges, Twin Creeks is a privately owned conservation reserve – purchased and managed by the Friends of the Porongurup Range.

-This is a passionate group of people making a real difference to the conservation of their region, and beyond.
-Twin Creeks is a crucial part of Ranges Link – a combined community effort to reconnect remaining habitats between the Stirling and Porongurup Ranges National Parks, which in turn is part of the even larger scale Gondwana Link effort.
+This is a passionate group of people making a real difference to the conservation of their region.
+Twin Creeks is a crucial part of the Ranges Link project.
+Co-ordinated by the Oyster Harbour Catchment Group, the Ranges Link project has fenced over 400 kilometres of bush and waterways and is reconnecting remaining habitats between the Stirling Range and Porongurup national parks.
+Ranges Link is part of the even larger scale Gondwana Link effort.

-The Friends of the Porongurup Range group is a wonderful example of a local community-based organisation taking bold steps to protect and manage their local environment.
+The work of the Friends of the Porongurup Range to create and care for the Twin Creeks Conservation Reserve and safeguard the Porongurup National Park and hinterland, is a wonderful example of a community-based organisation taking bold steps to protect and manage their local natural environment.

-For the enthusiasts, Twin Creeks has a spectacular diversity of plants and animal life which can be explored via several short walk trails.
-Bird watchers will find a great range of bird species to there, from small wrens up to the occasional flock of cockatoo.
+For nature enthusiasts, Twin Creeks has a spectacular diversity of plants and animal life which can be explored via several short walk trails.
+Bird watchers will find a great range of bird species, from small wrens to the occasional flock of cockatoos.

 The Friends of the Porongurup Range take great pride in owning and looking after such a significant conservation reserve.
 They welcome you warmly to their special place and hope you will enjoy your visit.

 There are picnic facilities, BBQs and toilets onsite.
 Please respect the property and follow the guidelines for entering.
-Any support you can provide the Friends group is appreciated.
+Any support you can provide to the Friends, including a donation, will be greatly appreciated.